oussemajelassi/ROS_STM32/README.md

 ### Working with CubeIDE :
   If it is your first time working with the IDE you might face some issues such as **arm-none-eabi-gcc: not found** and **unresolved inclusion : stdint**

-## compatability wela nra ech esmha :
+## compatibility wela nra ech esmha :
 He is using STM32F446E mcu I am now seeking if there is some hardware dependency or we can use another board.(will be updated soon)

 ### checking the **STM32Hardware.h**